 The wet spray method does work but only after the liquid has dried.
 Mix from 1-4 tablespoons DE per gallon of water and spray on the lawn, shrubs, tree trunks and building foundations.
 When the mixture dries, it has the same dehydrating powers as the original dry dust.
 When sprayed wet the material covers the foliage and other surfaces better than dusting dry, thus giving better insect control.
 It seems to last longer when applied wet but the dry application is usually more effective at killing insects quickly.
 DE has no insect killing power while it is wet.

 Only pure feed-grade DE should be used to feed animals.
 There is no residual danger or contamination, in fact, DE is actually beneficial to the soil.
 It’s loaded with trace minerals.
 However, there are a few precautions.
-Diatomaceous earth is very dusty and can cause lung problems if breathed heavily, so when applying it dry always wear a good dust mask or stand up wind.
+Diatomaceous earth is very dusty and can cause lung problems if breathed heavily, so when applying it dry always wear a good dust mask.

 DE has been used for years in the food processing industry to treat stored grains to eliminate weevil and other insect infestations.
 There are currently dozens of registrations of DE with the EPA for various insecticidal and food supplement uses.
 DE, with and without pyrethrums and piperonyl butoxide, is registered and labeled for fleas, ants, roaches and many other pests.
 Piperonyl butoxide (PBO) is a synthetic synergist that is added to increase the killing power of the product.
 It affects the liver and should never be used.
 Pyrethrum products in general should be avoided.